-We received initial orders in 2018 for a new Digital Cinema network that is expected to expand significantly in second half of 2019.
+We received initial orders in 2018 for new Digital Cinema network that is expected to expand significantly in second half of 2019 with a significant order expected in Q3.
 We were successful for this opportunity because we were able to demonstrate an innovative method for highspeed satellite file transfer by combining IDC and Novra technologies.
 This new service is for the Asian Pacific region.